McHugh1894/thegymfoxford/README.md

 ## Credits

-* Credits go to my mentor Akshat Garg and the Codeinstitute/slack group for the support with ideas for this project.
+* Credits go to my mentor Akshat Garg and the Codeinstitute/slack group for the help with this project.

 ### Inspiration
 * I have a huge interest in sports, health and fitness which is why i made this website.